2023 Most Popular Communication & Journalism Bachelor's Degree Schools in the Great Lakes Region

 About 56% of the students majoring in communication and journalism at the school are women while 44% are male.

 The in-demand bachelor’s degree programs at University of Illinois at Urbana-Champaign helped the school earn the #3 place on this year’s ranking of the most popular communication and journalism schools in the Great Lakes Region .
-Located in the city of Champaign, UIUC is a public college with a very large student population.
+Located in the small city of Champaign, UIUC is a public college with a fairly large student population.

 About 65% of the students majoring in communication and journalism at the school are women while 35% are male.